 SCUBA DIVING: There is good scuba diving around Kauai, especially the reefs off Poipu which is also one of the best snorkeling areas year-round.
 There are several dive shops in Koloa.

 SNORKELING: Generally, the best snorkel beach is right around the corner from the house between Poipu Beach Park and the Marriott.
 It’s about a five minute walk along the coast and across the beach park.
 Another snorkeling spot is Hoai Bay about a mile west toward Spouting Horn adjacent to the Beach House Restaurant.
-Better at lower tides.
-There are showers and bathrooms there.
 Tunnels and Ke’e Beaches on the north shore often have nice snorkeling in the summer but can be treacherous.
-Plan to get there by 9am for a north shore day and a parking spot.
-Reservations needed for Ke’e.
+Reservations are needed for Ke’e Beach.
 Important info on snorkeling risks here.

 SUP/Standup Paddle Boarding: Kalapaki Bay is the most popular place to go and there are board rentals available there.